centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/monitoring-servers/advanced-configuration.md

 Moreover, this output has a **garbage collector** that will clean old data from the database occasionally.
-This is an optional process, as old data is marked **disabled**, and can actually be useful to keep for debugging purpose.
+This is an optional process, as old data is marked **disabled**, and can actually be useful to keep for debugging purposes.

 Since **bbdo 3**, this output is the prefered one instead of **storage** and **sql** output.
 That way, you just need one output to the database,